snyde875/Assignment-4/README.md

 The build system should launch your program in a web browser automatically.
 If not, you can run it by pointing your browser at `http://localhost:8080`.

+## Data

+The CMU Mocap database contains 2,605 different motions, most recorded at 120Hz, but some recorded at 60Hz or other speeds.
+These motions range from the simple (person walking straight forward), to the complicated (directing traffic), to the silly (someone doing the "I'm a little teapot" dance).

+The motions in the CMU database use skeletons specified in .asf files and separate motions specified in .amc files.
+The .asf files specify bone names, directions, lengths, and the skeleton hierarchy for one specific human subject who came to the mocap lab.
+That person likely performed several motions during the capture session, so there is typically one .asf file for multiple .amc files.
+The subjects are numbered (e.g., subject #50). and the skeleton files are named accordingly (e.g., 50.asf).
+Motion filenames start with the subject ID, then have an underscore, then the number of the motion (e.g., 50_01.amc is the first motion captured for subject 50).
+The support code comes with the data files we used in our solution to the assignment, but it can be fun to swap in other motions, and you are encouraged to experiment with this by downloading other .asf and corresponding .amc files from the [CMU database](http://mocap.cs.cmu.edu/).
+(This is a great opportunity for a wizard bonus!)

+If you are interested, you can also read more about the [Acclaim Motion Capture](http://graphics.cs.cmu.edu/nsp/course/cs229/info/ACCLAIMdef.html) data format used by the mocap files.

+## Requirements

+Working from the support code, which is significant for this assignment, you will be required to write the code to meet the following specifications:

+1. Draw one (or more) animated characters that perform a motion in a continuous loop.
+The support code starts you down this path by loading mocap data for the lead and follow parts of a salsa dance.
+2. Draw one (or more) animated characters that loop through a small motion clip when "at rest" and seamlessly transition to perform new motions when buttons are clicked, similar to how a character in a game would perform an action whenever you press a button on your controller.
+3. We suggesting starting #1 and #2 with a very simple character, like a stick figure, the final requirement is to make this character more interesting.
+Use transformation matrices to construct a more interesting character out of scaled spheres, cubes, cones, cylinders, or other simple shapes you can draw using Three.js.

+To accomplish these tasks, you will need to add code to the places marked TODO in the `AnimatedCharacter` class and in the `DanceApp` class.
+You will probably not need to add any new classes to the project in this assignment unless you are doing something sophisticated for the wizard bonus challenge.

+**Important Note:** Three.js includes an animation system that is meant for controlling rigged models prepared by an animator.
+You may notice that there are classes with identical names to the ones defined in the support code (`Skeleton`, `Bone`, etc.).
+Although these follow the same core graphics concepts, the full content development pipeline is more complicated, so we will not be using any of the animation classes provided by Three.js in this assignment.

+## Useful Math

+Refer to the notes in class in the next couple of weeks.
+We will be talking about rendering hierarchical models and about blending poses together via linear interpolation and how to interpolate angles smoothly.

 ## Rubric

 Graded out of 20 points.